dtadmor/NBA-Player-Growth/README.md

 # PredictingNBAPlayerGrowth

 Every NBA team, fan, and analyst wants to know how well players will play together.
 The first step is to understand how well a player will do in the future.
-Recognizing the complexities of player performance, this project aims to predict player performance and tendencies in key aspects of the game.
+Recognizing the complexities of player performance, this project aims to predict player tendencies and expectations in key aspects of the game.

 After defining the project goal, I collected hundreds of statistics of individual player data from the NBA’s website and some additional data from Basketball Reference required to evaluate different outcomes of plays.